-Coronavirus hits harder in poorer NYC neighborhoods
+Virus hits NYC hardest in a few working-class neighborhoods

-NEW YORK (AP) — The coronavirus pandemic has hit especially hard in poorer New York City neighborhoods where telecommuting isn’t an option and there are more likely to be many people living under one roof.
+NEW YORK (AP) — The coronavirus pandemic has hit especially hard in a few poorer New York City neighborhoods where telecommuting isn’t an option and there are more likely to be many people living under one roof.

 Residents of the immigrant-rich Jackson Heights, Elmhurst and Corona sections of Queens have tested positive for the virus in far greater numbers and at higher rates per capita than in wealthy, mostly white parts of Manhattan and Brooklyn, according to data released Wednesday by city health officials.